bryanveloso/dotfiles/README.md

 ## Installation

+(This entire project piggybacks off of [oh-my-zsh][5], so you're going to want to install that first.)

 Want to give this a shot?
 Actually, that's rhetorical since I'm asking myself that question.
 This is here so I don't forget since I'm prone to doing so.